mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology_v16.md

 [^2a]: This message and summaries of the participant information sheets are included within Appendix A.
 [^3]: Glitch games and manual page:https://glitch-game-club.github.io/ggcp/ggc-examples/ https://glitch-game-club.github.io/ggcp/manual/ - See Appendix t.x for full description of learning resources
 [^4]: MakeCode is a block-based programming environment created by Microsoft that enables coding through graphical blocks and JavaScript or Python extensions.
 [^5]: Glitch migration was needed after glitch.com announced it would stop hosting in July 2025.
-This is common with free services, but the process of downloading files and reuploading them was made easier by the use of web technology.
+I responded by downloading HTML, JavaScript, and CSS files for each game, and archiving them in a Git repository.
+The process of downloading files and reuploading them was made easier by the use of web technology.
 They are now online here: https://github.com/glitch-game-club/ggcp
-[^5a]: While some projects created in Piskel were lost, many had been exported in advance and could be preserved.
+[^5a]: While some projects created in Piskel were lost, many had been incorporated within existing games and were thus preserved in this way.
+The choices of this intervention and how they compared to the wider aims of software sustainability are outlined in Appendix T.
 [^5aa]: 360° video captures activity in all directions, offering a full view of group interactions and spatial dynamics.
 Screen capture video records on-screen actions, allowing analysis of digital tool use and participant choices during game making.
 [^5aaa]: To make the files usable in coding software like NVivo, they had to be converted from `.fbr` to `.mp4` format.
 This conversion process removed some data, such as mouse and keyboard events.